Dov Seidman

 Dov Seidman (born May 13, 1964) is an American author, columnist and businessman.
 He is the founder, chairman and former CEO of LRN, an ethics and compliance management firm.
 He is also the author of How, and founded The HOW Institute for Society.

-Early life
+Early life and education

 Seidman was born in San Francisco, California.
 His father, Alex, was a Polish-born physician who died in 1992.
 At the age of 3, Seidman moved to Israel with his mother and two siblings.
 He returned to the United States in 1977, when he was 13.
 Seidman's first business was as a teenager detailing automobiles, including those of R&B singer Lionel Richie every Saturday.
 Seidman is dyslexic; his dyslexia is the subject of a case study in the book The Dyslexic Advantage.

-Education

 Seidman attended UCLA for both bachelor's and master's degrees in philosophy, graduating summa cum laude in 1987.
 He then received another bachelor's degree from Oxford University in philosophy, politics and economics, where he was a Newton-Tatum scholar and served as captain of the Balliol College crew team.
 Following Oxford, he attended Harvard Law School, graduating in 1992.

 Career

+1992–present: LRN

+While working in a preclerkship at the law firm O'Melveny & Myers and left in December 1992, whilst there Seidman developed the idea for a company to provide research and analysis from legal experts.
+Subsequently, borrowing money from friends and using credit cards, he launched the Legal Research Network (LRN) in 1994, to offer outsourced legal research and analysis to corporate law departments and law firms.
+He raised $2 million from 42 investors.
+By the end of 1999, LRN became involved in compliance training by offering a software as a service-based ethics and compliance education platform.